 The Top MiM schools in the world

-Now, after knowing the important aspects of MiM, let us know the best schools in the program.
+Now, after knowing the important aspects of Masters in Management, let us know the best schools in the program.
 Since MiM is the most popular in Europe, all the top 10 schools of the degree are in this continent.
-Many reputed journals annually publish rankings for MiM based on various criteria like employment of recent graduates, the location of Business Schools, the tuition fee, the weighted average salary of graduates etc.
+Many reputed journals annually publish rankings for Masters in Management based on various criteria like employment of recent graduates, the location of Business Schools, the tuition fee, the weighted average salary of graduates etc.

 - The University of St. Gallen